-Both the railroad and the aboveground storage tanks on the adjacent properties have the potential to have contaminated the surrounding soil.
+The railroad has the potential to have contaminated the surrounding soils.
 Metals and petroleum products would be potential contaminants of concern (Attachment C).

 5.9 Cultural Resources

 The review of archaeological, historic, and paleontological resources is being conducted by CDOT and will be prepared under separated cover.